mrvillafria/Stock-Analysis/README.md

 Throughout Module 2, we created a script to compare the 12 green energy stocks that Steven selected.

 The original script went through the following steps:
-1. Format the output sheet on All Stocks Analysis worksheet
+1. Format the output sheet on the "All Stocks Analysis" worksheet.
-2. Initialize array of all tickers
+2. Initialize an array of all tickers.
-3.
+3. Prepare for the analysis of tickers.
 i.
-Initialize variables for starting price and ending price ii.
-Activate data worksheet ii.
-Get the number of rows to loop over
+Initialize variables for the starting price and ending price. ii.
+Activate the data worksheet. iii.
+Find the number of rows to loop over.
-4. Loop through tickers
+4. Loop through the tickers.
-5. loop through rows in the data
+5. Loop through rows in the data.
 i.
-Get total volume for current ticker ii.
-Get starting price for current ticker iii.
-Get ending price for current ticker
+Find the total volume for the current ticker. ii.
+Find the starting price for the current ticker. iii.
+Find the ending price for the current ticker.
-6. Output data for current ticker
+6. Output the data for the current ticker.

 ## Summary